The below Boil Water Notice is in effect for the following areas:

-Due to a water main break, the Texas Commission on Environmental Quality has required the City of Shoreacres public water system to notify all customers to boil their water prior to consumption (e.g., washing hands/face, brushing teeth, drinking, etc).
+Due to a water main upgrade, the Texas Commission on Environmental Quality has required the City of Shoreacres, public water system 1010207, to notify all customers to boil their water prior to consumption (e.g., washing hands/face, brushing teeth, drinking, etc).
 Children, seniors, and persons with weakened immune systems are particularly vulnerable to harmful bacteria, and all customers should follow these directions).

 To ensure destruction of all harmful bacteria and other microbes, water for drinking, cooking, and ice making should be boiled and cooled prior to use for drinking water or human consumption purposes.
 The water should be brought to a vigorous rolling boil and then boiled for two minutes.